taurus-org/taurus/doc/source/users/ui/taurusgui.rst

   shows all available perspectives.
 The button on the right allows you to save the current arrangement as a perspective.

-Switching to another perspective can be done using the `Load perspectives` drop- down button in the perspectives toolbar (or using the `View->Load perspective` option).
+Switching to another perspective can be done using the `Load perspectives` drop-down button in the perspectives toolbar (or using the `View->Load perspective` option).

 Apart from the pre-defined perspectives, you can always re-arrange panels and store your preferred arrangement as a perspective using the